- Phase II trial to treat NAFLD/NASH expected to commence in 2017

-Pre-clinical studies which evaluated the effects of Namodenoson on fibrogenic hepatic stellate cells were conducted under the supervision of Prof. Rifaat Safadi M.D., a Key Opinion Leader in the field of liver diseases, and Director of Liver Unit, Institute of Gastroenterology and Liver Diseases, Hadassah University Hospital, Ein Kerem.
+These studies were conducted by a third party under the supervision of Prof. Rifaat Safadi M.D., a Key Opinion Leader in the field of liver diseases, and Director of Liver Unit, Institute of Gastroenterology and Liver Diseases, Hadassah University Hospital, Ein Kerem.

-Prof. Safadi commented, "Today there is a huge market need for drugs that fight the worldwide NASH epidemic.
-Lowering liver fat content and fibrosis are the main unmet needs in NASH.
-This is especially so for a drug candidate with the profile of Namodenoson, which recognizes the difference between diseased and normal cells, and targets only the diseased cells through the specific A3 adenosine receptor.
+"In addition, Namodenoson recognizes the difference between diseased and normal cells, and targets only the diseased cells through the specific A3 adenosine receptor.
 This precision targeting is designed to lead to higher efficacy and safety by leaving healthy cells unaffected.
-We are all looking for drugs with this profile to treat NASH."
+We are all looking for drugs with this profile to treat NASH," concluded Dr. Safadi.

 By 2025, the addressable pharmaceutical market for NASH is estimated to reach $35-40 billion.